February/ March 2020 Ohio Schools

 OEA Legal Services — Protecting Your Rights

-Each year, the OEA-NEA Legal Services Program provides paid legal representation to members who are forced to take legal action in a matter relating to their job.
+Each year, the OEA-NEA Legal Services Program provides paid legal representation to members who are forced to take legal action relating to their job.

 If attempts to resolve the situation through administrative procedures fail, an OEA member can contact their OEA Labor Relations Consultant to apply for Legal Services Program assistance.

-If the application is approved, OEA will assign the case to an attorney in a law firm that specializes in education employee representation.
-Examples of cases that may qualify for coverage are contract termination, suspension or non-renewal, continuing contract rights, deprivation of a member’s rights, privileges or benefits provided by Ohio education laws, a local master contract, the individual member’s contract or the employer’s policy; demotion and/or reassignment; salary disputes; leaves of absence and/or reinstatement rights; and certification or licensing matters.
+If the application is approved, OEA will assign the case to an attorney in a law firm that specializes in education and labor law.
+Examples of cases that may qualify for coverage involve contract termination, suspension or non-renewal, continuing contract rights, deprivation of a member’s rights, privileges or benefits provided by Ohio education laws, a local master contract, the individual member’s contract or the employer’s policy; demotion and/or reassignment; salary disputes; leaves of absence and/or reinstatement rights; and certification or licensing matters.

 Local associations may qualify for assistance for contract enforcement; State Employment Relations Board representation; services related to bargaining or impasse, including interest arbitration; and for crisis situations, such as a strike or a bargaining election.
-Local associations also are reimbursed for most of the costs of grievance arbitration and impasse panels.
+After meeting a small deductible, the cost to Local Associations for grievance arbitration and impasse panels are covered by OEA.

 Representation Before State Agencies